Lee Morris (footballer): Club career

 On 9 July 2009, Morris featured as a trialist for Hereford United, their pre-season friendlies against Pegasus Juniors and Bristol City, scoring in both games.
 He also scored twice against local side Wellington.

-On Saturday 25 July 2009, Lee agreed a one-year contract with Hereford United.
+On 25 July 2009, Lee agreed a one-year contract with Hereford United.
 In November 2009 he went on loan to Mansfield Town, scoring his first goal for the club against Gateshead on 1 December 2009.
 He then went out on loan again for a month to another Conference National side, Forest Green Rovers.

 Morris scored on his debut for Forest Green coming on as substitute to score the second goal in a 2–0 away win at Kettering Town.
 His second goal for Forest Green later that month was a 25-yard match winner against Barrow.

 Morris had his Hereford contract cancelled by 'mutual consent' on 27 April 2010.

 During the close season he had trials with Bradford City, and played the second half of their opening 2010/11 friendly with Eccleshill United in which Bradford won by two goals to nil.

 Morris spent the 2010–11 season with Kidderminster Harriers.
 At the end of the season he was offered a coaching role at the club working with the academy as well as continuing his playing career however he turned it down and became a player-coach at Eastwood Town, linking up with his former Huddersfield Town and Forest Green teammate, Craig Armstrong.

 In March 2013, Morris joined Leek Town on non-contract terms.

 In 2013 Morris joined Loughborough Dynamo F.C. as a player/first-team coach, later becoming joint manager of the club in October 2014, following the departure of former manager Tommy Brookbanks.